algodex/healthcheck/README.md

 # healthcheck
 This is a monitoring system for Algodex services.
-It periodically stores the data in a CouchDB database where it can be viewed later.
+It periodically stores the data in a CouchDB database where it can be viewed easily later.

 ## Setup